 - Moist heat cooking: methods that use water or liquids such as broth to cook foods

-Panbroil: to cook uncovered in a preheated, nonstick skillet without added fat or water
+- Panbroil: to cook uncovered in a preheated, skillet without added fat or water

-Poach: type of moist heat cooking — to cook gently in liquid, just below boiling, until the liquid’s surface starts to shimmer
+- Poach: type of moist heat cooking — to cook gently in simmering liquid

 - Quadriller: to make a crisscross pattern on the outside of grilled or broiled food

 R to Z

-Roast: type of dry heat cooking — to cook uncovered with dry heat in the oven
+- Roast: type of dry heat cooking — to cook uncovered with dry heat in the oven or in a fire

-Sauté: type of dry heat cooking — to cook quickly in a small amount of fat, stirring so the food browns evenly
+- Sauté: type of dry heat cooking — to cook quickly in a small amount of fat

 - Slice: to cut through or across into slices, generally of uniform size

-Steam: type of moist heat cooking — to cook with steam heat over (not in) boiling water, or wrapped in foil or leaf (such as lettuce or banana leaves) packets over boiling water or on a grill
+- Steam: type of moist heat cooking — to cook a food over boiling water with the steam heat, or wrapped in foil or leaf (such as banana leaves) packets over boiling water or on a grill

-Stew: to cook in liquid, such as water, juice, wine, broth or stock, in a tightly covered pot over low heat
+- Stew: to cook in a liquid, in a tightly covered pot over low heat

 - Zest: to scrape the outer rind of a piece of citrus fruit for flavoring

 Be in the Know

 Knowing these culinary techniques can help to bring out the flavor of foods without the need to add a lot of extra ingredients or calories.
 The healthiest cooking methods require only a little amount of fat: